norobama1/minigames/README.md

-# miniproject_c
+# miniproject
-here are the mini projects i created in c language
+here are the mini projects i have created